Blocss/blocss/README.md

 * You need a framework that is robust and evolves constantly.

 ## Documentation
-Blocss is heavily documented, which means that every component is commented very well.
-For naming conventions, style guides & api please read the **[documentation](doc/README.md)**.
+Blocss is heavily documented, which means that every module is commented very well.
+For specific implementation details please refer to the [available modules](#available-modules).
+For naming conventions, style guides & design principles please read the **[documentation](doc/README.md)**.

 ## Browser support
 Blocss supports ALL major browsers from **IE10** and up, but it’s configurable to be future proof.